 *Aurora visibility probability by latitude during Kp-7 conditions*

-Photographers have flooded social media with shots from locations that rarely see the phenomenon.
-March 2026 is shaping up to be the best month for northern lights viewing in nearly a decade, according to Live Science.
+Photographers flooded social media with shots from locations that rarely see the phenomenon.
+March 2026 shaped up to be the best month for northern lights viewing in nearly a decade, according to Live Science.

-Just 330 miles away from Kennedy Space Center's aurora-lit skies, the Space Launch System rocket carrying the Orion capsule rolled out to Launch Pad 39B on March 19 — the same day the first CME arrived.
+Just 330 miles from Kennedy Space Center's aurora-lit skies, the Space Launch System rocket carrying the Orion capsule rolled out to Launch Pad 39B on March 19 — the same day the first CME arrived.
+The Flight Readiness Review is expected this week; NASA teams continued launch pad preparations through March 25.

 Artemis II will send four astronauts — Reid Wiseman, Victor Glover, Christina Koch, and Jeremy Hansen — on a 10-day loop around the Moon.
 Unlike astronauts on the International Space Station, who orbit within Earth's protective magnetosphere, the Artemis II crew will be fully exposed to whatever the Sun throws at them.